/C O R R E C T I O N -- DoubleLine/

 LOS ANGELES, Nov.
 2, 2020

-In the news release, DoubleLine Income Solutions Fund Declares November 2020 Distribution, issued Nov, 2, 2020 by DoubleLine over PR Newswire, we are advised by the company that the date of the ex-dividend has been corrected to Tuesday, Nov.
+In the news release, DoubleLine Opportunistic Credit Fund Declares November 2020 Distribution, issued Nov.
+2, 2020 by DoubleLine over PR Newswire, we are advised by the company that the date of the ex-dividend has been corrected to Tuesday, Nov.
 10, 2020 as originally issued inadvertently.
 The complete, corrected release follows:

 LOS ANGELES, Nov.
-2, 2020 /PRNewswire/ -- DoubleLine Income Solutions Fund (the "Fund"), which is traded on the New York Stock Exchange under the symbol DSL, this week declared a distribution of $0.15 per share for the month of November 2020.
-The distributions are subject to the following ex-dividend, record and payment dates set by the Fund's Board of Trustees.
+2, 2020 /PRNewswire/ -- The DoubleLine Opportunistic Credit Fund (the "Fund"), which is traded on the New York Stock Exchange under the symbol DBL, this week declared a distribution of $0.110 per share for the month of November 2020.
+The distribution is subject to the following ex-dividend, record and payment dates set by the Fund's Board of Trustees.

 November 2020